 Alwin Holland Elementary is located in the bustling community of Fort St. John, which is located in the beautiful Peace River Valley.
 Our school motto is T.E.A.M : Together Everyone Achieves More.
 At Alwin Holland we take a team approach to all that we do.
 We are proud of what we are achieving as a team and enjoy and find fulfillment in the work we do together.
 We strive to create a welcoming, warm, caring environment for all members of our school community.
 We value the arts and recognize and appreciate the role of humour in creating a healthy working and learning environment.

 For funding purposes, Alwin Holland is designated as an “inner city” school.
 We receive additional funding for a school meals program and social equity programs.
-During the 2016/17 year we will continue to offer a breakfast program and a healthy snack program to our students.
+During the 2018/19 year, we will continue to offer a breakfast program and a healthy snack program for our students.
 Our lunch program and our healthy canteen provide nutritional lunch choices for students with the help of student and parent volunteers.

 Our PAC and staff are committed to developing a strong sense of community spirit within our school.
 We believe this will enhance our students’ social, emotional, and academic growth.
 We work hard to involve students in a variety of activities and provide opportunities for students to develop leadership skills in a number of areas.
 Research indicates there is a link between student behaviour and academic success.
 Our school-wide behaviour matrix and Code of Conduct reflect the core values identified by the school community: respect and responsibility.
 The goal of our matrix and Code of Conduct is to promote a safe and caring school climate where the focus is on teaching and learning.